abstractqqq/dsds/README.md

 1. Providing practical feature prescreen (immediate detection and removal of useless featuers, data profiling, etc.)
 2. Fast and furious feature selection and engineering using simple methods.
 It has significantly faster F-score, MRMR, mutual_info_score, better feature extraction APIs, etc.
-3. Cleaner pipeline construction and management (See examples below.)
+3. Cleaner pipeline construction and management, much easier to create customer "transformers" (All Polars Expressions under the hood)
+4. Consistent API with intuitive argument names and examples for not-easy-to-explain stuff.
-4. Compatible with Polars LazyFrames
+5. Most features are compatible with both Polars DataFrame and LazyFrames
-5. Functional interface and fully typed functions for a better developer experience.
+6. Functional interface and fully typed functions for a better developer experience.
 No mixins, no multiple inheritance.
 No classes.
+Just Polars.
-6. Even more performance for all of the above with the power of Rust!
+7. Even more performance for all of the above with the power of Rust!

 DSDS is built around your favorite: [Polars Dataframe](https://github.com/pola-rs/polars)